Ethena USDe (USDE) Hits Self Reported Market Capitalization of $2.76 Billion

 Ethena USDe Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Ethena USDe directly using U.S. dollars.
-Investors seeking to acquire Ethena USDe should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ethena USDe using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Ethena USDe directly using U.S. dollars.
+Investors seeking to acquire Ethena USDe should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ethena USDe using one of the aforementioned exchanges.

 Receive News & Updates for Ethena USDe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ethena USDe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.